- Books, Literature, and Writing»

 Your Personal Best, a Science Fiction Story, Part 1

 The following is a work of fiction.
-Any resemblance of characters to persons living or dead is purely coincidental.
+Any resemblance of characters or corporations to persons living or dead is purely coincidental.

 Part One: Beginnings and Endings